AlexJReid/blog/content/posts/local-api/index.md

 > Consul LAN gossip, as its name would imply, is designed to run on low latency networks.
 Running a local agent is a bad idea, but it does not affect the concepts described in this demo.
 A fix for this [is described below](#lan-gossip-and-slow-networks).

-Our _service under development_ is the `message` service, so it is registered with this local Consul agent.
+Our _service under development_ is the `message` service, which needs to be registered the local Consul agent.
 The configuration is largely the same as a deployed version of the service, only with different metadata.
 This is important as it means that we can isolate this instance of the service later on.

 The configuration also references the `transform` service.
 As the `transform` service is within the mesh with no external ingress configured, a non-mesh client cannot just connect to it directly as mTLS is used between services.